mattrussell2/gradescope-autograder/README.md

 [set_two]
 argv  = ["myOtherDataFile", "#{testname}.ofile"]
 tests = [
-    { testname = "testXX", description = "myTest", valgrind = true },
+    { testname = "testXX", description = "myTest" },
     { testname = "testYY", description = "myTest2" },
     { testname = "testZZ", description = "myTest3" }
     ...
 ]

 [set_three]
-valgrind  = false # for example, if for this set you didn't want to run valgrind max_score = 2.5   # these tests are weighted more argv = ["myThirdDataFile", "#{testname}.ofile"] tests = [
+valgrind  = false # default is to run valgrind, but for this set of tests it will not be run max_score = 2.5   # these tests are weighted more argv = ["myThirdDataFile", "#{testname}.ofile"] tests = [